 - Don’t get into tuk tuks near touristy locations.
 That’s where you usually find out that all the meters are “broken”.
 Walk away, turn around the corner and catch a tuk tuk that’s passing you on the road.
 It’s important to walk away because there’s “tuk tuk mafia” in such places.
 The driver you stop might get in trouble for picking you up if tuk tuk drivers near the tourist attraction see it.

-- Cover your mouth and nose with a shawl and put your hair in a ponytail or a quick braid when riding in a tuk tuk.
+- Cover your mouth and nose with a scarf (this scarf is an awesome option for travelers as it has a hidden pocket for money/passport) and put your hair in a ponytail or a quick braid when riding in a tuk tuk.
 Since it’s open from all sides all the dirt and smoke from passing by cars will end up on your face.
 And no hairbrush will help with your hair if it’s loose on a tuk tuk ride.

 Transport: Other Modes of Transportation